A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 with $x_R \equiv\hat{M}_M^2/m_W^2$, $x_H\equiv m_H^2/m_W^2$, $x_Z\equiv m_Z^2/m_W^2$, assuming $M_M = \hat{M}_M \mathbb{1}$ for simplicity.

 Thus, the full effective neutrino mass matrix in the basis $\{\nu_{L,\alpha},S_{L,a}\}$ is given by

 This can be diagonalized by a general $6\times 6$ unitary matrix parametrized in terms of 15~Euler angles and 10~Dirac phases.
 Of the resulting six light mass eigenstates, three should describe the mainly active neutrinos and the remaining three will be predominantly sterile states.
-In ref.~\cite{Dev:2012bd}, it was shown that one of the sterile states could be at the keV-scale, having very small mixing $\sim 10^{-2}-10^{-3}$ with the active neutrinos, thus serving as a potentially WDM candidate.
+In ref.~\cite{Dev:2012bd}, it was shown that one of the sterile states could be at the keV-scale, having very small mixing $\lesssim 10^{-5}$ with the active neutrinos,

+thus serving as a potentially WDM candidate.
 Depending on the masses of the other two sterile states, one could consider several possibilities, e.g.\ (i) if both of them are in the eV range, possessing a non-zero mixing with the active states, one could explain the LSND+MiniBooNE+reactor neutrino data, or (ii) if one of the light sterile states is in the eV range and the second one is superlight and almost mass-degenerate with the solar neutrinos, it could also give rise to potentially observable effects in solar neutrino experiments~\cite{deHolanda:2003tx, deHolanda:2010am, Bakhti:2013ora}.
 Moreover, this scenario is more compatible with the cosmological constraints on the sum of the neutrino masses.

 Thus, the MRISM provides a minimal extension of the SM accommodating neutrino masses and keV-scale sterile neutrino Dark Matter, while being consistent with {\em all} the existing experiments, including the anomalies in the neutrino oscillation data.
 In addition, the heavy singlet neutrinos in this model with a degenerate mass spectrum could be used to explain the observed matter-antimatter asymmetry in the Universe through the mechanism of resonant leptogenesis~\cite{Pilaftsis:2003gt, Pilaftsis:2005rv, Dev:2014laa}.